How the Procedure is Done

 During sclerotherapy, the surgeon will inject a saline solution into a vein through a fine needle.
 Initially, you may experience slight discomfort or cramping for a few minutes as the solution takes effect in a vein.
 This procedure takes about 30 minutes to finish depending on the number of varicose veins to be removed.

 Those who undergo this medical procedure may experience side effects that are mild and tolerable.
 After sclerotherapy, you may notice red, raised portions at the injection site.
 Itchiness and bruising in these areas may also occur and can last for a few days or weeks.
 In addition, some veins that were injected with the solution may become lumpy and hard.
 Brown spots or lines are also likely to occur and will usually disappear within a few months.

 Some patients experience neovascularization, or the formation of small blood vessels at the injected area.
 These veins may fade after about twelve months, even without the use of medication.
-While most side effects are mild, you should notify your doctor when you experience alarming discomfort such as a sudden swelling in your leg, inflammation near your groin, small ulcers at the injected area, and allergic reactions to the salt solution.
+While most side effects are mild, you should notify your doctor when you experience alarming discomfort such as a sudden swelling in your leg, inflammation near your groin, small ulcers at the injected area, and allergic reactions to the saline solution.

 What To Expect After the Procedure

 Sclerotherapy is an effective method of eliminating varicose veins and spider veins.
 If you experience discomfort and pain in your legs because of varicose veins, you should visit a specialist for a consultation.
 Bay Surgical Specialists can help you determine the best solution to your concerns.
-These Board Certified surgeons have expertise in several areas of practice, including vascular, laparoscopic, breast, and general surgery.